therealaleks/TicTacToe-WebApp/README.md

 # TicTacToe-WebApp
-Web application written in C to allow online games of tic tac toe through shell.
+Web application written in C to allow online games of tic tac toe through a shell.